Finding and applying for a job in Canada from abroad can be challenging, but it certainly can be a little easier with the know-how.

 - Ability to settle in Canada.

-You can earn extra points for applying with your spouse, having exceptionally high levels of French as well as having relevant work experience.
-But the way to earn the most CRS points in one move is to get a job in Canada and apply for a Provincial Nomination (PN).
-Why you may ask?
+You can earn extra points for applying with your spouse, having exceptionally high levels of French and relevant work experience.
+But the way to achieve the most CRS points in one move is to get a job in Canada and apply for a Provincial Nomination (PN).
+Why, may you ask?
 Because it’s worth an incredible amount of points, 600 to be exact!
-That’s basically half the maximum amount of CRS points that you could earn.
+That’s half the maximum amount of CRS points that you could earn.

-Each province and territory has specific labour needs and its own list of in-demand occupations, which is why each Provincial Nominee Program (PNP), the immigration program that exclusively offer PNs, is different from the next.
-In short, the more points you have, the higher your chances of getting an Invitation to Apply (ITA) for permanent residency, which means choosing the right province is crucial when applying for a job or visa for Canada.
+Each province and territory has specific labour needs and its list of in-demand occupations, which is why each Provincial Nominee Program (PNP), the immigration program exclusively offering PNs, differs from the next.
+In short, the more points you have, the higher your chances of getting an Invitation to Apply (ITA) for permanent residency.
+So, choosing the proper province is crucial when applying for a job or visa to Canada.

-Now that you know which province needs your specialized skills, you can start narrowing down your job search to specific provinces or territories.
+Now that you know which province needs your specialized skills, you can narrow your job search to specific provinces or territories.
 Some popular job sites include: